ashwinpn/Graduate-Seminars/README.md

-# Graduate Seminars and Courses
+# Graduate Seminars and Courses, Mathematics and Data Group
 Grad Seminars I attended at NYU Courant.

 The Mad (Math and Data) group was created in fall 2016 by Afonso Bandeira, Joan Bruna and Carlos Fernandez-Granda, three Assistant Professors at the Courant Institute of Mathematical Sciences and the Center for Data Science at New York University.